97ashrey/noteUp/README.md

  - [Material-UI](https://material-ui.com/)
  - [Styled components](https://www.styled-components.com/)
 ## Features
 Applications has full crud (create, read, update, delete) capabilities.
 You can also archive notes, chose between sorting options (alphabetically, time of creation, etc..), change how they are displayed (grid, list).
-If you end up taking to many notes there is a search options to help.
+If you end up taking to many notes there is a search option to help.

 <p align="center">
   <img src="images/overview.png">